firebase/genkit/docs/dotprompt.md

 ## Prompt Variants

 Because prompt files are just text, you can (and should!) commit them to your version control system, giving you an easy ability to compare changes over time.
 However, oftentimes tweaked versions of prompts can only be fully tested in a production environment side-by-side with existing versions.
 Dotprompt supports this through its **variants** feature.

-To create a variant, simply create a `[name].[variant].prompt` file.
-For instance, if I was using GPT-3.5 Turbo in my prompt but wanted to see if Gemini 1.0 Pro would perform better, I might create two files:
+To create a variant, create a `[name].[variant].prompt` file.
+For instance, if you were using GPT-3.5 Turbo in your prompt but wanted to see if Gemini 1.0 Pro would perform better, you might create two files:

 * `my_prompt.prompt`: the "baseline" prompt
 * `my_prompt.gemini.prompt`: a variant named "gemini"